-- must use them safely and wear the appropriate safety equipment such as helmets; - must walk while on school property; - must store rollerblades, skateboards, or scooters in their locker or backpack the use of these items in the school and/or on school grounds is not permitted.; and - must lock their bicycles to the racks. - Bicycle racks are provided for student convenience and are left at the owner's risk. .
+- must use them safely and wear a helmet;

+- must walk while on school property;

+- must store rollerblades, skateboards, or scooters in their locker or backpack the use of these items in the school and/or on school grounds is not permitted.; and

+- must lock their bicycles to the racks.

+- Bicycle racks are provided for student convenience and are left at the owner's risk. .
 Bicycles are not allowed in the school.
 Bicycles must not be left in the racks overnight or during the weekends.